Correcting for Selection Bias and Missing Response in Regression using Privileged Information: Missing data, selection bias and privileged information

 \paragraph{S-recoverability} As proposed by \cite{pearl2012solution} and further developed in \cite{bareinboim2014recovering}, \emph{s-recoverability} is a method to deal with selection bias.
 Consider again the case of modelling the distribution of $X_1, ..., X_m$.
 Instead of having one response indicator for each $X_i$ as in the missingness framework, \cite{pearl2012solution} considers one selection variable $S$ where $S=1$ indicates that all variables are observed (\emph{selected}), and $S=0$ indicates that no variable is observed, i.e. there is no row for this observation in our dataset.
 Any data that we observe is drawn from the distribution $\PP(X_1, ..., X_m | S=1)$.

 \cite{bareinboim2014recovering} prove that for discrete variables and under certain positivity assumptions, $\PP(Y|X)$ is recoverable from $\PP(X, Y|S=1)$ if and only if $Y\Indep S \given X$.
 The `if' part is straightforward, since the conditional independence implies $\PP(Y|X) = \PP(Y|X, S=1)$, and the right-hand-side can be estimated from the data.
 When this conditional independence is not satisfied, \cite{bareinboim2014recovering} consider joint measurement of $X, Y$ and some other variable $Z$ in the biased dataset (so availability of $\PP(X, Y, Z | S=1)$), satisfying the conditional independence $Y\Indep S\given X, Z$.
 Additionally, they assume availability of unbiased measurements of $(X, Z)$, i.e.\ sampled from $\PP(X, Z)$, which they refer to as `external data'.
-For discrete $Z$, the quantity $\PP(Y|X)$ is then identified with:
+For discrete $Z$, the quantity $\PP(Y|X)$ is then identified with

-One can straightforwardly replace the sum with an integral when $Z$ is continuous.
+provided we have $\PP(S=1 | X, Z) > 0, \PP(X, Z)$-almost surely, which is for example satisfied when $\supp[\PP(X, Z | S=1)] = \supp[\PP(X, Z)]$.\footnote{We let $\supp[\PP]$ denote the support of $\PP$.} One can straightforwardly replace the sum with an integral when $Z$ is continuous.
 However, when the domain of $Z$ is countably infinite or continuous, estimating this quantity is not straightforward.
 The repeated regression estimator proposed in Section \ref{subsec:rr} is a solution to this problem.

-The proposed methods can be applied to the selection bias and missingness settings.
+Our proposed methods can be applied to the selection bias and missingness settings.
 In either case, we require availability of i.i.d.\ observations of $(X, Y, Z) \sim \PP(X, Y, Z | S=1)$ whose index set we denote with $\Scal$, and i.i.d.\ observations of $(X, Z) \sim \PP(X, Z)$ whose index set we denote with $\Dcal$.
 In the missingness setting, both samples are readily available and we have $\Scal \subseteq \Dcal$.
 In the selection bias setting the sample $\Dcal$ consists of `external' data and we typically have $\Scal \cap \Dcal = \emptyset$.
-For the methods of Sections \ref{subsec:ipw} and \ref{subsec:dr} we additionally require knowledge of the selection mechanism $\PP(S=1 | X, Z)$, which is directly estimable in the missingness setting, and which has to be assumed under selection bias.
+A schematic display of the assumed available data under missingness and selection bias is provided in the supplements.
+For the methods of Sections \ref{subsec:ipw} and \ref{subsec:dr} we additionally require knowledge of the selection probability $\PP(S=1 | X, Z)$, which is directly estimable in the missingness setting, but which has to be assumed under selection bias.
 Throughout this paper, any distinctions between missingness and selection bias will be pointed out when necessary.
 Otherwise, either setting can be assumed.